muratkeremozcan/aws-cdk-in-practice/README.md

 To spin up a DDB table, we just instantiate the `Table` class from `aws-cdk-lib/aws-dynamodb`.

+Useful if you configure and deploy a DDB table.

 ```ts
 // ./infrastructure/lib/constructs/Dynamodb.ts
 import {Construct} from 'constructs'